 Implicit Association Test (IAT)

 Project Implicit is a non-profit organization founded by researchers from the University of Washington, Harvard University, and the University of Virginia.
-Its goal is to educate the public about hidden biases and to function as a virtual laboratory for collecting date on unconscious bias.
+Its goal is to educate the public about hidden biases and to function as a virtual laboratory for collecting data on unconscious bias.
 We encourage you to take the online implicit association tests and further explore possible personal biases.
 MUSC employees can access IAT through MyQuest for D&I Credit Hours.

 Implicit Bias Training